rolandyuwy/tp/docs/UserGuide.md

 * It edits the food item at the specified `INDEX`.
   * The index refers to the index number shown in the displayed food list.
   * The index **must be a positive integer** 1, 2, 3, …
-* You must specify at least one parameter (other than the `INDEX`) for this command to be valid.
 * Existing values will be replaced with the values you input.
 * When editing tags, the existing tags of the food item will be removed i.e adding of tags is not cumulative.
   * You can remove all the tags of a food item by typing `t/` without specifying any tags after it.